Should I Keep Investing Even Through Times of Market Volatility?

 For example, consider how the market bounced back over the following 12 months after each of the below events:

-Whether it was Black Monday of 1987 or the dreaded Financial Crisis of 2007-2009, the S&P’s major decline bounced back over the following year, oftentimes resulting in greater gains than losses.
+Whether it was the Financial Crisis of 2007-2009, or the Trade War from 2018 which involved tariffs, the S&P’s major decline bounced back over the following year, oftentimes resulting in greater gains than losses.

 As an example, if you would have invested $100,000 on October 4, 2018, the beginning of the Trade War S&P decline, the investment value would have increased to $137,000 by the end of 2019.